wit-ai/node-wit/README.md

 ### runActions

 A higher-level method to the Wit converse API.
+`runActions` resets the last turn on new messages and errors.

 Takes the following parameters:
 * `sessionId` - a unique identifier describing the user session